erizov/Professor/semester_4/lecture_19_distributed_patterns/leader_election/README.md

 ### Level 4: Real-World Application (Expert)

-10. Design a structure that uses Leader Election to solve a production problem
+10. Design a structure that uses Leader Election to tackle a production problem
 11. Create unit tests with 100% code coverage for Leader Election
 12. Write a technical blog post explaining Leader Election to beginners